Dominick Argento: Choral prominence and later life

-In the mid-1970s, Argento began writing choral works for the choir of Plymouth Congregational Church in Minneapolis, which his friend Philip Brunelle directed.
-The partnership with Brunelle was particularly fruitful, yielding commissions and premieres at Plymouth Church and at the Minnesota Opera, where Brunelle was Music Director.
-In this period Argento composed Jonah and the Whale (1973), co-commissioned by Plymouth Congregational Church and the Cathedral of St. Mark-Episcopal.
-He began to receive larger commissions for choral works, eventually composing major pieces for the Dale Warland Singers, The Buffalo Philharmonic Orchestra and Buffalo Schola Cantorum, and the Harvard and Yale glee clubs.
+In the 1970s, Argento began writing choral works for the choir of Plymouth Congregational Church in Minneapolis, which was directed by Philip Brunelle.
+The partnership with Brunelle yielded commissions and premieres at Plymouth Church and at the Minnesota Opera, where Brunelle was music director.
+During this period, Argento composed Jonah and the Whale (1973), co-commissioned by Plymouth Congregational Church and the Cathedral of St. Mark-Episcopal.
+He later received larger commissions for choral works, composing ensembles for the Dale Warland Singers, the Buffalo Philharmonic Orchestra, Buffalo Schola Cantorum, and the Harvard and Yale glee clubs.

-The recording by Frederica von Stade and the Minnesota Orchestra of his song cycle Casa Guidi won the 2004 Grammy Award for Best Contemporary Classical Composition.
-Argento's book Catalogue Raisonné as Memoir, an autobiographical discussion of his works, was published in 2004.
+A recording by Frederica von Stade and the Minnesota Orchestra of his song cycle Casa Guidi won the 2004 Grammy Award for Best Contemporary Classical Composition.
+That same year, he published Catalogue Raisonné as Memoir, an autobiographical discussion of his works.

 Argento retired from teaching but retained the title of Professor Emeritus at the University of Minnesota until his death.
-He lived in Minneapolis.
-The world premiere of Evensong: Of Love and Angels was presented by the Cathedral Choral Society in March 2008 at Washington National Cathedral.
-The work was written in memory of his late wife and in honor of the centennial of the Washington National Cathedral.
-In July 2014, the choral cycle "Seasons," setting texts by friend Pat Solstad, was premiered by the Minnesota Beethoven Festival Chorale in Winona, Minnesota, under the direction of longtime friend Dale Warland.
+His Evensong: Of Love and Angels was premiered by the Cathedral Choral Society in March 2008 at Washington National Cathedral; the work was written in memory of his late wife and in honor of the cathedral's centennial.
+In July 2014, his choral cycle Seasons, setting texts by Pat Solstad, was premiered by the Minnesota Beethoven Festival Chorale in Winona, Minnesota, under the direction of lDale Warland.

 Argento died at his home in Minneapolis in 2019.